SUSE-Cloud/suse-cloud-appliances/docs/HOWTO.md

     vagrant up admin
     vagrant up controller1

 and so on.
-Similarly, you can rebuilt an individual VM from scratch in the normal Vagrant way, e.g.
+Similarly, you can rebuild an individual VM from scratch in the normal Vagrant way, e.g.

     vagrant destroy compute1
     vagrant up compute1

+or the entire cloud in one go:

+    vagrant destroy
+    vagrant up

+**CAUTION!** If you are using libvirt, please see [this page about usage `vagrant-libvirt`](vagrant-libvirt.md) for known pitfalls.

 ## Connecting to the VMs